direvus/direvus.github.io/_posts/2019-02-21-preparing-apron-2.md

 finally flattened and untwisted the other face.
 It was hard work but very satisfying.

-{% include figure.html source="apron-2-untwisting.jpg" alt="apron piece" caption="Flattening and untwisting the apron piece" %}
+{% include figure.html source="apron-2-untwisting.jpg" alt="apron piece" caption="Apron piece after flattening and untwisting" %}

+Next it will be on to the second piece and then laminating the two together.

 ## Lessons learned